jaredkrinke/sic1/sic1-assembly.md

 ```

 ### Labels
-Custom labels are defined by putting `@name: ` at the beginning of a line, e.g.:
+Custom labels are defined with the syntax `@name:`, e.g.:

 ```
 @loop: subleq 1, 2